MuSLR: Multimodal Symbolic Logical Reasoning: Analysis and Discussion

 Notably, all models suffer major logical misalignment between modalities and visual oversight errors, underscoring a critical need for advances in vision–language fusion.
 Future work should focus on improving cross-modal fusion and incorporating logic-based training objectives, enabling more accurate symbolic reasoning across modalities.

-\paragraph{Error distribution across different logical types.} We further analyze the error by logical types as shown in Figure \ref{fig:ablation}B, and have the following findings: \begin{compactitem} \item \textbf{Consistent Alignment Issues Across Logic Types.} A primary source of failure in PL, FOL, and NM arises from logical misalignment between text and image, particularly in NM (79\%) and PL (68\%).
-This aligns with our broader finding that mapping formal logical structures onto multimodal contexts remains a fundamental challenge for current VLMs.
+\paragraph{Error distribution across different logical types.} We further analyze the error by logical types as shown in Figure \ref{fig:ablation}B, and have the following findings: \begin{compactitem} \item \textbf{Consistent Alignment Issues Across Logic Types.} A primary source of failure in PL, FOL, and NM arises from logical misalignment between text and image, with this problem being particularly severe in NM (79\%) and PL (68\%).
+This aligns with our broader finding that mapping formal logical structures onto multimodal contexts remains a fundamental challenge for current vision-language models (VLMs).

 \item \textbf{FOL is Most Prone to Overlooking and Logical Errors.} Overlooking errors are most frequent in FOL (16\%), where models often miss details in multi-entity, nested, or quantified reasoning.
 Logical rule errors are also highest (17\%), reflecting the symbolic complexity of quantifier binding, variable tracking, and relational reasoning compared to PL or NM.